swelshh/Wakanda_Design_Guidelines/README.md

 CC.moduleName = (function () {
 "use strict"

-	//pull any widgets into meaningfully named variables and
+	//pull any widgets, datasources into meaningfully named variables and
 	//declare any other variables
 	var meaningfullName1 = $$("widgetID1"),
 		meaningfullName2 = $$("widgetID2"),
+		somethingSource = sources.something,
 		whateverElse = {};

 	//init